Tests to Detect Colorectal Cancer and Polyps

-Although the major risk factors for colorectal cancer are a family history and older age, several other factors have been associated with increased risk, including excessive alcohol use, obesity, being physically inactive, cigarette smoking, and, possibly, diet.
+The major risk factors for colorectal cancer are older age and having certain inherited conditions (such as Lynch syndrome and familial adenomatous polyposis), but several other factors have been associated with increased risk, including a family history of the disease, excessive alcohol use, obesity, being physically inactive, cigarette smoking, and, possibly, diet.

 What methods are used to screen people for colorectal cancer?

 Several screening tests have been developed to help doctors find colorectal cancer before symptoms begin, when it may be more treatable.
 Some tests that detect adenomas and polyps can prevent the development of cancer because these tests allow growths that might otherwise become cancer to be detected and removed.
 That is, colorectal cancer screening may be a form of cancer prevention in addition to early detection.

 The U.S. Preventive Services Task Force (USPSTF) considers the following methods to be acceptable screening tests for colorectal cancer:

 - Stool tests.
 Both polyps and colorectal cancers can bleed, and stool tests check for tiny amounts of blood in feces (stool) that cannot be seen visually.
 (Blood in stool may also indicate the presence of conditions that are not cancer, such as hemorrhoids.)

 Currently, three types of stool tests are approved by the Food and Drug Administration (FDA) to screen for colorectal cancer: guaiac FOBT (gFOBT); the fecal immunochemical (or immunohistochemical) test (FIT, also known as iFOBT); and

 multitargeted stool DNA testing (also known as FIT-DNA).
 With these tests, stool samples are collected by the patient using a kit, and the samples are returned to the doctor.
 People who have a positive finding with these tests are advised to have a colonoscopy.